sipolac/cryptogram-solver/README.md

         |-- articles3.csv.zip
 ```

-Otherwise, if you'd like to change the default files used for the corpus or the frequencies—so you don't have to specify them each time you fit a solver—then modify `defaults.py`.
+### Using custom data
+To use your own custom data to fit the solver, you can do one of the following:
+- **Change the default paths.** If you have a corpus but not unigram frequencies, then modify `CORPUS_PATH` (where you saved the corpus data) and `FREQS_PATH` (where you want the unigram frequency data to be generated) in `defaults.py`.
+Then run `corpus_to_freqs.py`.
+If you have both corpus data and unigram frequency data, then just modify the paths just mentioned.
+- **Specify paths each time.** That is, specify either `--freqs_path` or `--docs_path` each time you fit the solver.

 <a name="dependencies"/>